 We operate in the secondary mortgage market where mortgages are bought and sold.
 We securitize mortgage loans originated by lenders in the primary mortgage market into Fannie Mae MBS, which can then be readily bought and sold in the secondary mortgage market.
 For a description of the securitization process, refer to "Business Segments-Single-Family Credit Guaranty Business-Mortgage Securitizations" below.
 By delivering loans to us in exchange for Fannie Mae MBS, lenders gain the advantage of holding a highly liquid instrument that offers them the flexibility to determine under what conditions they will hold or sell the MBS.
-We also participate in the secondary mortgage market by purchasing mortgage loans (often referred to as "whole loans") and mortgage-related securities, including Fannie Mae MBS, for our mortgage portfolio.
+We also participate in the securities, including Fannie Mae MBS, for our mortgage portfolio.
 By selling loans and mortgage-related securities to us, lenders replenish their funds and, consequently, are able to make additional loans.
 Under our charter, we may not lend money directly to consumers in the primary mortgage market.